 Poverty can impact many aspects of a child's health and well-being.
 Children in poverty have lower academic achievement and higher rates of high-school dropout, accidents, injuries and food insecurity compared with their more affluent peers.
 Additionally, living in poverty as a child can affect health throughout a person's lifespan.

-In this service area, 21.8% of Al/AN children under age six live in households below the poverty level as do 15.9% of children in the general population.
-Among children 6-17 years of age in this service area, 21.8% of Al/ANs and 15.1% of children in the general population live in households below the poverty level.
+Local childhood poverty data are not available in this service area.
+In all UIHO service areas combined, 34.4% of Al/AN children under age six live in households below poverty level compared with 20.4% of children in the general population.
+Similarly, among children 6-17 years of age in this service area, a higher percentage of Al/ANs (2879%) live in households below poverty level compared with all children (18.1%).
+These differences are statistically significant.